 - College tuition

 If you can pay your expenses and bills without a fee for doing so, pay your credit card balance in full, and avoid debt, you will end up ahead thanks to the points and miles you earn over time.
-Of course, this is only true if you can use credit to your advantage and avoid all the ugly pitfalls of credit we’ve outlined in this post.
+Of course, this is only true if you can use credit to your advantage and avoid all the ugly pitfalls of credit and debt.

-Only you can decide whether earning 1-5 percent cash-back or travel rewards is worth the trouble and the risk.
+Only you can decide whether earning 1% to 5% cash-back or travel rewards is worth the trouble and the risk.